CodeDoesGood/iOS-Style-Guide/README.md

 - When calling a function with multiple parameters, each should be on their own line only if it improves readability
 - Use shadow naming when unwrapping optionals
 - Use for-in loops instead of forEach
+- Opening braces should be on the same line as the function